Apple: Our stores are your 'town square' and a $1,000 iPhone is your 'future'

 Getting in on that "new era" will come at a price, though.
 Apple says when the iPhone X arrives on November 3 (orders begin October 27), it will cost a minimum of $1,000 to own.

 If you don't want to shell out a grand for a new smartphone, Apple is also upgrading the boring old button-enabled, thumbprint-reading prole iPhone models.
-The iPhone and 8 Plus will feature some of the hardware upgrades of the iPhone X, such as the wireless charging, improved A11 'Bionic' SoC, and augmented reality app support.
+The iPhone 8 and 8 Plus will feature some of the hardware upgrades of the iPhone X, such as the wireless charging, an improved 10nm FinFET A11 "Bionic" system-on-chip with Apple-designed GPU, and augmented reality app support.

 The iPhone 8 and 8 Plus will also sport improved cameras, a glass back for the wireless charging, and a better-quality "Retina HD" display that Apple says is better able to handle ambient light.